DeltaMod/LDI/README.md

             ext: file extension to look for, use format '.txt'.
 You can use a list e.g. ['.txt','.mat','.png'] to collect multiple files.
 Default is all files
             sorting: "alphabetical" or "numeric" sorting, default is "alphabetical"

+    KwargEval(fkwargs, kwargdict, **kwargs)
+        A short function that handles kwarg assignment and definition using the same kwargdict as before.
+To preassign values in the kw.class, you use the kwargs at the end
+        use: provide the kwargs fed to the function as fkwargs, then give a kwarg dictionary.

+        Example:

+            kw = KwargEval(kwargs,kwargdict,pathtype='rel',co=True,data=None)
+            does the same as what used to be in each individual function.
+Note that this function only has error handling when inputting the command within which this is called.
+            Ideally, you'd use this for ALL kwarg assigments to cut down on work needed.

     MatLoader(file, **kwargs)

+    MultChoiceCom(**kwargs)

     PathSet(filename, **kwargs)
         "